jjwithanr/obsidian_bible_study/docs/Old Testament/Ezekiel/Ezekiel11.md

 Abandoning all idols precedes receiving a heart of flesh from the Lord.
 #jj

+11/29/2022 God is exposing my idolatry for entertainment in YouTube.
+It's a recurring theme that I stowed away last school year from all the busyness but this seems to be a time of pruning where this thing must truly die for me to bear fruit.
+Why are tears scarce in this season?
+There's no doubt the idols I've tolerated in my heart have sown in the sinful nature to which brings only death, not life.
+#jj

 #### v.21
 >But as for those whose hearts are devoted to their vile images and detestable idols, I will bring down on their own heads what they have done, declares the Sovereign Lord."

 Do not be deceived: God cannot be mocked.
 A man reaps what he sows.
 The one who sows to please his sinful nature, from that nature will reap destruction; the one who sows to please the Spirit, from the Spirit will reap eternal life. see [Galations 6:7-8](Galatians6.md#v.7-8).
+#jj